bunnydeviloper/cs10/Udacity/6-web-tool-automation/019-awesome-optimizations.md

 * production tasks: the production version is always a little different

 ### Development and Production Modes
+* create a 'dist' folder, and then copy index.html over, then generate js/ and css/ into 'dist/'

 ### Quiz: Automatically Reload the ind
 ### CSS Concatenation
 ### JS Concatenation